StoreyLab/popkin/README.md

 Input data
 ===

-We assume the following R data variables are present for `n` individuals and `m` loci:
+The examples below assume the following R data variables are present for `n` individuals and `m` loci:
 * The `m`-by-`n` genotype matrix `X`, containing only unphased biallelic variants encoded as 0,1,2 counting a given reference allele per locus.
 * The length-`n` vector `subpops` that assigns each individual to a subpopulation.